Here are some tips on downloading and uploading DCPs and other large files like prores quicktime files that are often 100+ GB:

 -If you want to send a uncompressed quicktime file, TIFF or DPX image sequences or wav files I recommend using RAR or 7z with normal compression if you have the time to do compression.
 A uncompressed quicktime file will be reduced to half the size after RAR or 7z compression.

--I recommend Keka on mac winrar or on Windows.
+-I recommend Keka on mac and winrar on Windows.

 -7z and RAR archives can be protected with encryption and a password and have a built in hash check.